 - 1) Using the skills you will develop in this course, you will analyze a set of student data.
-This data was generated using conferences, observations, interviews, student readiness, interest and learner preferences inventories, and previous assessment data. - 2) Write a brief description of what you learned - An overview of your class should include a description of your general perceptions of the students' areas of strength and how you might build on those as you plan instruction. - One-two paragraph holistic summary of trends and implications for your lesson.
+This data was generated using conferences, observations, interviews, student readiness, interest and learner preferences inventories, and previous assessment data. - 2) Write a brief description of what you learned

+- An overview of your class should include a description of your general perceptions of the students' areas of strength and how you might build on those as you plan instruction. - One-two paragraph holistic summary of trends and implications for your subsequent instruction.
 How will your diagnostic data inform your lesson planning?
 How will you differentiate for readiness, interest, and learning style via content, process, product in your lessons?
+How could you incorporate situational interests?
+Personal interests?

-Part 2: Differentiated Lesson Plan
+Part 2: Outline of Differentiated Lesson Plans

-You will create an outline of 3-5 lessons based on your knowledge of students.
-The outline will include KUDs (targets), as well as plans for differentiation (content, process, product, readiness, interests, & learner preferences), key procedures, and formative assessment.
-In addition, you will design a final summative assessment aligned with the KUDs.
+- 1) You will create an outline of 3-5 lessons based on your knowledge of students. - 2) The outline will include - a) KUDs (targets).
+Remember to deconstruct the standard(s) into the specific learning target(s).
+For each learning target, explain what type of target it is (eg-knowledge, reasoning & application, skill, or disposition). - b) A description of plans for differentiation (content, process, product, readiness, interests, & learner preferences), - c) Brief outline of key procedures - d) Brief description of formative assessments.